mmkal/expect-type/README.md

 expectTypeOf({a: 1}).toMatchTypeOf<{a: number; b: number}>()
 ```

-Another example of the difference between `.toMatchTypeOf` and `.toBeIdenticalTo`, using generics. `.toMatchTypeOf` can be used for "is-a" relationships:
+Another example of the difference between `.toMatchTypeOf` and `.toEqualTypeOf`, using generics. `.toMatchTypeOf` can be used for "is-a" relationships:

 ```typescript
 type Fruit = {type: 'Fruit'; edible: boolean}